BugSplat-Git/bugsplat-dotnet-standard/README.md

 await bugsplat.Post(new FileInfo("/path/to/minidump.dmp"));
 ```

-The default values for description, email, key and user can be overridden in the call to Post.
-Additional attachments can also be specified in the call to Post.
-If BugSplat can't read an attachment (e.g. the file is in use), it will be skipped.
-Please note that the total size of the Post body and all attachments is limited to **20MB** by default.
+The default values for description, email, key, and user can be overridden in the call to Post.
+Additional attachments can also be specified in the call to the `Post` method.
+If BugSplat can't read an attachment (e.g., the file is in use), it will be skipped.
+Please note that the total size of the Post body and all attachments is limited to **100MB** by default.

 ```cs
 var options = new ExceptionPostOptions()